Overview

 Indexing Filters

 Indexing filters control what synced data gets processed for AI search.
-All data is synced, but only enabled content types are indexed.Available Indexing Filters:- Index Issues (default: enabled) - Include issue content in search
+All data is synced, but only enabled content types are indexed.Available Indexing Filters:- Index Issues (default: enabled) - Include issue content (description and comments) in search

-- Index Issue Attachments (default: enabled) - Include attachments in search
+- Index Issue and Comment Attachments (default: enabled) - Include attachments from issues and comments in search

 - Sync only Engineering project: Project Keys → Operator: